Tom Chilton: TV appearances

-He has appeared in five episodes of Top Gear.
+Chilton has appeared in five episodes of Top Gear.
 In Series 5, Episode 5, he was one of the drivers in the People Carrier Race.
 He then again appeared in the first episode of series 6 as one of the drivers in the Toyota Aygo football match.
-More recently he has appeared in Series 10 episode 6 when he raced a Chevrolet motorhome with other touring car drivers as well as Richard Hammond.
-In Series 12 episode 5 he raced (and then rolled over) a Leyland Olympian, and had earlier on in the episode raced against Jeremy Clarkson whilst driving a BMW M3.
+More recently, he has appeared in Series 10 episode 6 when he raced a Chevrolet motorhome with other touring car drivers as well as Richard Hammond.
+In Series 12 episode 5, he raced (and then rolled over) a Leyland Olympian, and had earlier on in the episode raced against Jeremy Clarkson whilst driving a BMW M3.
 On 6 December 2009, he appeared in a further episode of Top Gear, racing against other touring car drivers in airport vehicles.
-In Series 20, episode 2, he raced a taxi cab against Richard Hammond.
+In Series 20, episode 2, he raced a taxi cab against Hammond.

-In 2009 he appeared with Anthony Reid in a music video for singer-songwriter Andy J Gallagher.
+In 2009, Chilton appeared with Anthony Reid in a music video for singer-songwriter Andy J Gallagher.

 Chilton appeared as a single man in Episode 4 of the first series of the ITV show Take Me Out hosted by Paddy McGuinness.